tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 In this example, the simplest possible handshake is completed.
 The server is authenticated, but the client remains anonymous.
 After connecting, a few application data octets are exchanged.
-The server sends a session ticket that permits the use of 0-RTT in any resumed session.
+The server sends a session ticket that permits the use of 0-RTT data in any resumed session.

 >>> Version13Only/TlsConnectTls13.ZeroRtt/0 initial resumed
 <<< Version13Only/TlsConnectTls13.ZeroRtt/0 initial